tin6150/inet-dev-class/ansible/README.rst

 	"YAML is a crime against SysAdmins"
 	"YAML is Madness"

 	Some tweeter post said "YAML is a hate crime".  yeah, that's it!!

-But really, YAML itself is fine.
+But i guess...
+YAML itself is fine.
 Making list and array with simple english is fine.
 It really is Ansible using YAML to implement a highly complex definition language that makes it so disgusting.
 Yet I like the simple, incremental deployment that Ansible provides (vs say Puppet, CFEnggine).
 So, I take my hate against YAML, and not Ansible.
 Crazy eh?